Stack consolidation · Deep analysis

 Two full CRMs on the same GTM team is almost never the right answer.
 This is the consolidation decision — which to keep, when both is defensible, and what the real annual cost of running both looks like.

-Analysis drawn from 100k+ scans and 11 weighted SaaS pricing datasets.
+Analysis drawn from 100k+ simulated stacks and 11 weighted SaaS pricing datasets.

 Which one to keep — by team profile